Anthony Corleone: The Godfather Part II

 The second film's plot line opens in 1958, with Anthony's first communion.
 It continues with an extravagant banquet held in his honor at the family estate near Lake Tahoe.
 During it, his father's time is largely taken up with tending to the family business, an ongoing theme throughout the film.
 Anthony receives many gifts, mostly from people he does not know, which confuses him.
-Later in the film, he and his sister, Mary, overhear their parents arguing; Kay voices her concerns that Michael's button men are Anthony's primary playmates.
-Michael refuses to believe he has influenced his son in any negative way.
+Later in the film, he and his sister, Mary, overhear their parents arguing; Kay tells Michael she's taking the children and leaving him.
+Michael tells her he would never allow that, and that he knows she blames him for a recent miscarriage.
+She lets him know it was not a miscarriage but an abortion, and that she would never bring another child of his into the world.
+After striking her, he makes sure she knows she will never take "his" children from him.

 After Michael and Kay get divorced, Michael refuses to allow her to see Anthony and Mary.
 Anthony seems to resent his mother's role in his parents' split, and is sullen and unaffectionate during her visit, arranged secretly by his aunt Connie (Talia Shire), Michael's sister.
 Michael discovers Kay's unauthorized visit and sends her away coldly.
 At the end of the film, Anthony has developed a close relationship with his uncle Fredo (John Cazale), Michael's brother.
 When they are about to go fishing together, Michael calls Anthony away, insisting he accompany him to Reno.
 Fredo is then assassinated by Al Neri (Richard Bright) on Michael's order.

 He is portrayed by James Gounaris, the brother of the first film's actor.
 He never took another acting role.